MohamedAbdeen21/Hatchi/README.md

-You can add more databases to the software by adding a `struct` that satisfies the interface `connector` found in `backend/connectors/init.go` and then adding the new connector to `databases` in the same file.
+You can add more databases to the software by adding a `struct` that satisfies the interface `connector` found in `backend/connectors/init.go` and then adding the new connector to `Connectors` list in `backend/connectors/init.go`.

 Don't forget to recompile the backend into a `server` executable.